Tulip-Dev/tulip/doc/user/workspace.rst

 Options
 -------

-The second tab offers options to adapt the histogram.
+The second tab offers options to customize the histogram.
 It can only be used when viewing a specific histogram :

 .. image:: _images/i_histogram_options.png

-These settings will alter the initial histogram by adapting the discrete intervals used.
+These settings will alter the initial histogram by customizing the discrete intervals used.

 * **Background color**: changes the background color.